brena-odwyer/brena-odwyer.github.io/en/index.md

 ## Experience
+### 2020 - current
+#### Copywriter, UX writer - Cerveja Praya
+Production of written content for social media, actions, website and campaigns in marketing.

 ### 2016 - current
-Freelancer.
-Translator (eng-pt), editor, and copywriter.
+#### Freelancer.
+Translator (eng<>pt), revisor, editor and copywriter.
 I worked with major Brazilian publishers such as: Companhia das Letras,
-Papéis Selvagens, Vista Chinesa Publishing House and Editora Dialética, among others.
+Papéis Selvagens, Vista Chinesa and Editora Dialética, among others.

-I have also worked with NGOs,
-institutions, universities and large brands such as: Light for the World,
-Kyyo, Oswaldo Cruz Foundation, Federal University of Rio de Janeiro, O'Cyano Magazine and Praya Beer.
+I also worked with NGOs institutions, universities and large brands such as: Light for the World, Kyyo, Oswaldo Cruz Foundation, UFRJ, O'Cyano Magazine and Praya Beer.